Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Theory of KRR with predicted feature inputs

-If $\sum_{j > d(\delta_n)} \mu_j \lesssim d(\delta_n) \delta_n $ holds, we can conclude that $\delta_n \asymp {d(\delta_n) / n}$, hence the name statistical dimension for $d(\delta_n)$.
-Any kernel whose eigenvalues satisfy this condition is said to be {\em regular} \citep{yang2017randomized}.
-More importantly, for any regular kernel, \citet[Theorem 1]{yang2017randomized} shows that in the fixed design setting ($Z_i$'s are treated as deterministic), an empirical version of $\delta_n$ serves as a fundamental lower bound on the in-sample prediction risk of any estimator:
+If $\sum_{j > d(\delta_n)} \mu_j \lesssim d(\delta_n) \delta_n $ holds, then $\delta_n \asymp {d(\delta_n) / n}$, hence the name statistical dimension for $d(\delta_n)$.
+Any kernel whose eigenvalues satisfy such condition is said to be {\em regular} \citep{yang2017randomized}.
+More importantly, for any regular kernel, \citet[Theorem 1]{yang2017randomized} shows that, in the fixed design setting ($Z_i$'s are treated as deterministic) with $\fh = f^*$, an empirical version of $\delta_n$ serves as a fundamental lower bound for the {\em in-sample} prediction risk:

-where the infimum is taken over all estimators based on $\{Y_i, Z_i\}_{i=1}^n$, and $\wh \delta_n$ is the positive solution to $\wh R(\delta) =\delta$ with $\wh R(\delta)$ being the empirical kernel complexity function, given in \eqref{def_em_kercomp_true_input}.
-In the random design settings, we prove in \cref{thm_lb_excess_risk} that $\wh \delta_n$ in the lower bound is indeed replaced by $\delta_n$.
-In the next section we derive explicit expressions of $\delta_n$ for some specific kernels.
+where the infimum is taken over all estimators based on $\{(Y_i, Z_i)\}_{i=1}^n$, and $\wh \delta_n$ is the positive solution to $\wh R(\delta) =\delta$ with $\wh R(\delta)$ being the empirical kernel complexity function, given in \eqref{def_em_kercomp_true_input}.
+For random designs, we show in \cref{thm_lb_excess_risk} of \cref{sec_theory_lb} that $\wh \delta_n$ in the lower bound is replaced by $\delta_n$.
+In the next section we derive explicit expressions of $\delta_n$ for some specific kernels, with the resulting results summarized in \cref{table_cor}.